OSUSecLab/elfuzz/docker_readme.md

 - `sqlite3` (SQLite in the paper)
 - `cvc5`
 - `librsvg`

+Several options are available to shrink the scale of the experiments to synthesize fuzzers by ELFuzz and its variants:

+- `--use-small-model` to use `Qwen/Qwen2.5-Coder-1.5B` instead of `codellama/CodeLlama-13b-hf` to verify the functionality.
+This 1.5B model is able to run on PC GPUs with 8GiB VRAM, such as NVIDIA RTX 4070.
+- `--evolution-iterations <it_n>` to set the number of evolution iterations to `<it_n>` which could be less than the default 50.

+Use these options can largely reduce the time cost of the synthesis processes.
+However, the synthesized fuzzers would be less effective than that presented in the paper.
+If you use these options, I suggest you to re-set up the Docker container and skip the synthesis process to use the original fuzzers for later experiments.

 The evolution iterations will be recorded in folders named `preset/<benchmark>/gen<it_n>/`, where `<it_n>` can be 0 to 50.
 The `*.py` files in `preset/<benchmark>/gen50/seeds/` are the final result of the evolution.